 Note: Multiple forms are not available to apps in accounts on the Quick Base Essential plan.

-You can create simplified forms that load faster and enable mobile site users to view critical information without a lot of scrolling.
+You can create simplified forms that load faster and enable mobile app users to view critical information without a lot of scrolling.
 You might want to create mobile-friendly forms if the current forms include fields that are not necessary or functional for mobile users.
-For example, vCard fields do not load or display on the mobile site.
+For example, vCard fields do not load or display in the mobile app.
 You could remove these fields from mobile forms.

 Include only those fields that a user would want to access on-the-go from a mobile device.

 Row setting is not applicable for the Quick Base mobile app; each field

 appears on a separate row in the form when you are using the mobile